-Initially, the aggregate number of shares of the Company's common stock that may be issued pursuant to Stock Awards under the 2014 Plan was 1,600,000 shares.
-Additionally, the number of shares of the Company's common stock reserved for issuance under the 2014 Plan automatically increases on January 1 of each year, beginning on January 1, 2015 and continuing through and including January 1, 2024, by 3% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's Board of Directors.
-On January 1, 2016 and January 1, 2017, the aggregate number of shares of common stock that may be issued pursuant to stock awards under the Company's 2014 Equity Incentive Plan automatically increased to 3,101,707 and 3,920,613, respectively.
+The aggregate number of shares of the Company's common stock reserved for issuance under the 2014 Plan has automatically increased on January 1 of each year, beginning on January 1, 2015 and will continue to increase on January 1 of each year through and including January 1, 2024, by 3% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's Board of Directors.
+On January 1, 2018, the aggregate number of shares of common stock that may be issued pursuant to Stock Awards under the 2014 Plan automatically increased from 3,920,613 to 4,900,481.
 The maximum number of shares that may be issued pursuant to the exercise of incentive stock options under the 2014 Plan is 30,000,000 shares.